University-of-Strathclyde-LTE-Team/vca/README.md

 1. Access the global search configuration page [http://localhost:8080/admin/settings.php?section=manageglobalsearch](http://localhost:8080/admin/settings.php?section=manageglobalsearch)
 2. Select the `Solr for Rag` search engine.
 This should have been pulled from [https://github.com/mhughes2k/moodle-search_solrrag](https://github.com/mhughes2k/moodle-search_solrrag) as part of the docker build of the moodle image.
+3. Click on the `Save Changes` button.
+4. The `3.
+Set up Search engine` option should display "no solr configuration found".
 3. Click on the `3.
 Setup search engine` option.
 4. Under `AI Settings`, set the `Choose Provider` option to an AI Provider that has been defined.
 A global provider is probably best.
 5. For `Choose File Content extractor` choose `Solr with internal tika`.